-If no HDMI source is available, the next best available video connection method is Component Video (not to be confused with composite Video).
+The best available video connection method is Component Video (not to be confused with composite Video).
 Digital TV tuner and DVD players output Component Video natively, so if available on your devices, this should be your connection method of choice in preference to (composite) Video.